-- Opening - 2.
-Discussion of the Dutch statutory annual report over the financial year 2020 (discussion item) - 3.
-Adoption of the Dutch statutory annual accounts over the financial year 2020 (voting item) - 4.
+- 1. Opening - 2.
+Discussion of the Dutch statutory annual report over the financial year 2022 (discussion item) - 3.
+Adoption of the Dutch statutory annual accounts over the financial year 2022 (voting item) - 4.
 Explanation of the dividend and reservation policy (discussion item) - 5.
-Appointment of the external auditor for the financial year 2021 for purposes of Dutch law (voting item) - 6.
-Release of the Company's directors from liability for the exercise of their duties during the financial year 2020 (voting item) - 7.
-Appointment of Maxine Gowen, Ph.D. as non-executive director (voting item) - 8.
-Granting authorization to acquire shares (or depository receipts for such shares) in the Company's capital (voting item) - 9.
-Articles Amendment A-Approval of amendment of Articles of Association to increase authorized share capital and authorization to implement such amendment (voting item) - 10.
-Articles Amendment B-Approval of amendment of Articles of Association to include U.S. federal forum selection clause and authorization to implement such amendment (voting item) - 11.
+Appointment of the external auditor for the financial year 2023 for purposes of Dutch law (voting item) - 6.
+Release of each member of our board of directors from liability for the exercise of their duties (voting item) - 7.
+Re-appointment of Sven (Bill) Ante Lundberg, M.D. as executive director (voting item) - 8.
+Re-appointment of Anand Mehra, M.D. as non-executive director (voting item) - 9.
+Re-appointment of Victor Sandor, M.D.C.M. as non-executive director (voting item) - 10.
+Extending authorization of our board of directors to issue ordinary shares (or rights to subscribe for ordinary shares) in the Company's capital (voting item) - 11.
+Extending authorization of our board of directors to limit or exclude pre-emption rights (voting item) - 12.
+Granting authorization to acquire shares (or depository receipts for such shares) in the Company's capital (voting item) - 13.
+Approval, on an advisory (non-binding) basis, of the compensation of our named executive officers (voting item) - 14.
 Closing